Gary Pajcic: Upbringing and education

-Pajcic was raised in Jacksonville.
+Pajcic was born and raised in Jacksonville.
 He attended Annie R. Morgan Elementary School, Paxon Middle School, and Paxon High School.

 At Paxon High, he played football, basketball and baseball.
 He was the first player to be named Most Outstanding Football and Basketball player in Duval County.
 Pajcic was honored as Scholar-Athlete for the State of Florida.

 College

-Pajcic played a big role in the success of teammate Ron Sellers, his friend from early childhood, who eventually was a 1968 first team All-American, sixth pick overall in the first round of the 1969 NFL draft, and played five years of professional football.
+Pajcic played a big role in the success of teammate Ron Sellers, his friend from early childhood, who eventually was a 1968 first team All-American, sixth pick overall in the first round of the 1969 NFL draft and played five years of professional football.
 Pajcic was a sought-after recruit, but had made a pact with Sellers that the two would go to college together as a quarterback/receiver combination.
 University of Florida wanted Pajcic, but not Sellers, so the pair instead went to Florida State University.

 A freshman star in 1965, Pajcic became FSU's starting quarterback in 1966.
 That was the season he threw the pass that resulted in "The Catch", the most controversial play in Florida State football history.
 In the home game against rival University of Florida, FSU trailed by 3 with less than a minute left in the fourth quarter.
 Lane Fenner, who was fresh because he had not yet played in the game, replaced Sellers, who had taken a blow in the last play.
 At the snap, he blew past the Gator defensive backs and Pajcic threw a perfect 45-yard pass to Fenner in the end zone, who caught it over-the-shoulder.

 The crowd erupted, but a few seconds later, the linesman, who trailed the play from the line of scrimmage, arrived at the goal line and signaled the catch out of bounds.
-Pictures in newspapers the following day seem to support the claim that he was in-bounds and many Seminoles regard this event as the start of their bitter rivalry with the Gators.
+Pictures in newspapers the following day seem to support the claim that he was in bounds and many Seminoles regard this event as the start of their bitter rivalry with the Gators.

 With eight touchdowns and an impressive throwing record, Pajcic was named honorable mention All-America honors in '66, though an arm injury in 1966 hampered the rest of his college career.
+Pajcic earned his Bachelor of Arts degree in 1969, majoring in history.
+He went on to attend the Florida State University College of Law, graduating with a Juris Doctor in 1972.

 Law

-Pajcic passed the Florida Bar and started as an Assistant State Attorney in Jacksonville in 1972.
+Pajcic passed the Florida Bar and Harry Shorstein hired him as an Assistant State Attorney in Jacksonville in 1972.
 Within 18 months, he was promoted to Division chief, then accepted the position of Assistant General Counsel for the City of Jacksonville in 1974.
 Also that year, Gary and brother Steve Pajcic decided to go into private practice together, forming Pajcic & Pajcic.